An enhanced extriangulated subquotient: Introduction

 \begin{mainthm}[\cref{cor:algebraic_subquotient}] The extriangulated subquotient $(\CA_\CN/\CN,\wtil{\BE_\CN},\wtil{\fs_\CN})$ in \cref{mainthm:A} is still algebraic. \end{mainthm}

-Note that this is a generalization of the prominent fact that algebraic triangulated categories are closed under taking Verdier quotients \cite[\S 3.6]{Kel06}.
-As mentioned before, the dg quotient gives an enhancement for the Verdier quotient.
-So, our second aim is to establish an enhanced extriangulated subquotient, which is done by using the notion of the cohomological envelope.
-Before stating what we have done, we should mention that, for any exact dg category $(\A,\SS)$, taking the connective cover $(\tau_{\leq 0}\A,\SS)$ (= truncation at the dgree zero) does not bring any changes on their homotopy categories, namely, $H^0\A=H^0(\tau_{\leq 0}\A)$.
-In line with this philosophy of discarding `wrong' positive degrees, Chen has successfully formulated an enhanced ideal quotient of extriangulated categories by projective-injective objects which is realized as a dg quotient of $\tau_{\leq 0}\A$ \cite[\S 3.5]{Che24b}.
-Our philosophy pushes this direction further, that is, we can say that an enhanced extriangulated subquotient is constituted by adding `correct' positive degrees on $\tau_{\leq 0}\A$.
-Let us emphasize that our strategy is built upon the existence of the bounded dg derived category $\Db(\tau_{\leq 0}\A)$ of the connective cover of $\A$ due to Chen, see \cref{thm:universal_embedding}.
-In fact, the cohomological envelope $\A^\coh$ is defined to be just the quasi-essential image of $\tau_{\leq 0}\A$ in $\Db(\tau_{\leq 0}\A)$, see \cref{def:cohomological_envelope}.
+Note that this generalizes the prominent fact that algebraic triangulated categories are closed under taking Verdier quotients \cite[\S 3.6]{Kel06}.
+As mentioned before, the dg quotient gives an enhancement of the Verdier quotient.
+Our second aim, therefore, is to construct an enhanced extriangulated subquotient, which we achieve by introducing the notion of a \emph{cohomological envelope}.
+Before describing our construction, let us recall that, for any exact dg category $(\A,\SS)$, taking its connective cover $(\tau_{\leq 0}\A,\SS)$ (= truncation at the degree zero) does not alter the homotopy category: $H^0\A=H^0(\tau_{\leq 0}\A)$.
+In line with this philosophy of discarding `irrelevant' positive degrees, Chen has successfully formulated an enhanced ideal quotient of extriangulated categories by projective-injective objects which is realized as a dg quotient of $\tau_{\leq 0}\A$ \cite[\S 3.5]{Che24b}.
+Our approach extends this direction further: an \emph{enhanced extriangulated subquotient} can be viewed as obtained by adding the `appropriate' positive degrees to $\tau_{\leq 0}\A$.
+We emphasize that our construction relies on the existence of the bounded dg derived category $\Db(\tau_{\leq 0}\A)$ of the connective cover of $\A$ due to Chen, see \cref{thm:universal_embedding}.
+Indeed, the cohomological envelope $\A^\coh$ is defined to be the quasi-essential image of $\tau_{\leq 0}\A$ in $\Db(\tau_{\leq 0}\A)$, see \cref{def:cohomological_envelope}.
+We can now state our second main theorem, which establishes the compatibility of extriangulated subquotients with certain dg quotients.

 \begin{mainthm}[\cref{thm:dg_subquotient}] Let $(\A,\SS)$ be an exact dg category with an extension-closed subcategory $(\N,\SS|_\N)$.
 Then, there exists a natural exact dg substructure $(\A_\N,\SS_\N)$ of $(\A,\SS)$ such that we have a dg quotient